 Bubble pack is a clear plastic sheet of air bubbles sold in rolls.
 It offers cushioning and scratch protection far superior to packing paper.

 We offer the best prices in town for rolls of bubble pack (see below).

 Bubble pack sizes and prices

 Manufacturers classify bubble pack packaging by the thickness of the sheet — not by the diameter of the bubbles.
 Small bubble pack forms a sheet about 3/16” thick.
-Large bubble wrap is called 1/2” bubble because that is the thickness of a sheet.
+Large bubble pack is called 1/2” bubble because that is the thickness of a sheet.
 Two other sizes are readily available — a smaller 1/8” bubble and an intermediate 5/16” bubble.
 We stock the 1/2” and 3/16” bubble and we can special order the other two.

 48″ wide x 125′: $64.99